 After World War I the Trustees began to experience serious financial difficulties; income was limited and expenses were considerable.
-Various avenues were explored to remedy the situation, including speedway proposals, tin hare coursing, fun park proposals and the lease and sale of various sections of the Park.
-Naive handling of these arrangements, as well as the onset of the Depression, led to the eventual failure of most of these enterprises and one legal case.
-The speedway, however, did get off the ground and continued through to the 1930s.

-In 1932 greyhounds made their first appearance at the Park and from then onwards the facilities supporting this activity assumed greater importance.
+Various avenues were explored to remedy the situation, including speedway proposals, tin hare coursing, fun park proposals and the lease and sale of various sections onwards the facilities supporting this activity assumed greater importance.